KnatteAnka/Timberborn-Modding_KA_U6/README.md

 # Timberborn modding tools and examples

+See: [Devs Timberborn Modding](https://github.com/mechanistry/timberborn-modding/tree/main) for more information and setup

 ## Important: version compatibility note

 This project requires Timberborn in version <b>0.6.0.0</b> or higher, also known as <b>Update 6</b>.
 This means that for the time being it is only compatible with the experimental version of the game.